 Keel represents petal in vexillary aestivation, which is a characteristic of the family – Fabaceae, i.e. Indigofera.
 Papilionaceae is subfamily – Fabaceae, which has bilateral symmetry.
 It follows vexillary aestivation.
 A single upper posterior part is known as the banner.
 Two lateral compressed petals called wings and a pair of anterior small fused petal forms keel.
 Keel has concave sides which make them fused at bases [CBSE AIPMT Re – 2015].

 Cucumber is a member of the Cucurbitaceae family.
 In the members of this family, the flowers are unisexual. with male and female flowers on different plants (dioecious) or on the same plant (monoecious) [CBSE AIPMT Re-2015].

-Leaves are modified into the spine in Opuntia (Xerophyte) so as to reduce the surface area and minimise the rate of water loss by evaporation and transpiration.
+Leaves are modified into the spine in Opuntia (Xerophyte) so as to reduce the surface area and minimize the rate of water loss by evaporation and transpiration.
 Besides, they also provide protection to the plant from grazing animals [Uttrakhand 2015].

 Leaf tendrils are specialized stem, leaf or petiole with a threadlike shape that is used by climbing plants for support attachment and cellular invasion by parasitic plants, generally by twining around suitable hosts [amu 2015].

 The plants have hypogynous flower mustard, brinjal, China rose, Lupin, gram, chili, Petunia, tomato, potato, onion Aloe, and tulip.
 There is a lot variation in the morphology of flowering plants.
 [NEET 2013].

 Ginger (Zingiber officinale) is a straggling sympodial rhizome, which is a perennial, fleshy, dorsiventral, horizontal, usually branched, underground stem growing beneath the surface of the soil.
 It possesses nodes and internodes, scaly leaves, axillary buds and roots at their node [UPCPMT 2013].